Anarcho-syndicalism: Growth of syndicalism

 Revolutionary syndicalism was first propagated in France, where the Bourses du Travail (Labour Exchanges) were established to provide mutual aid to workers and organise strike actions.
-By the 20th century, the bourses had joined together to establish the General Confederation of Labour (CGT), which rose to include 60% of French workers within its ranks.
+By the 20th century, the bourses had joined to establish the General Confederation of Labour (CGT), which rose to include 60% of French workers within its ranks.
 But after the CGT launched a general strike, which won French workers the eight-hour day and the weekend, the union turned away from revolutionary syndicalism towards reformism.
 However, by this time, revolutionary syndicalism had already spread throughout Europe, with syndicalist unions being established in the Netherlands, Italy, Portugal, Germany and Sweden.
 The concurrent development of industrial unionism led to the establishment of the Industrial Workers of the World (IWW) in countries throughout the English-speaking world.
 By the 1910s, syndicalism had spread throughout every country in Europe and anarchist tendencies started to develop within the movement.